 Big, clean-energy ambitions

 A California mandate requires electricity providers to source at least one-third of their power from renewable sources by 2020.
-To fulfill that mandate, Los Angeles Department of Water and Power developed a program to allow property owners to sell electricity to the utility.
-The Port of LA sought to participate to help Los Angeles meet clean-energy goals and hedge against rising electricity costs through a new solar roof.
+To fulfill that mandate, the Los Angeles Department of Water and Power developed a program to allow property owners to sell electricity to the utility.
+The Port of L.A. participated with the goal of helping Los Angeles meet clean-energy goals and hedge against rising electricity costs through a new solar roof.

 The port identified an ideal location for a solar installation: Westmont Industries Distribution Center, one of the port’s largest buildings.
-The challenge: connect the knowledge and financing to deliver a complex 50-acre solar array on a busy industrial facility.
+The challenge was to connect the knowledge and financing to deliver a complex, 50-acre solar array on a busy industrial facility.

 Tax equity financing and ingenuity